Saumya1404/Agentic-Math-Prof/README.md

 # Run server manually (normally launched by the ProfessorAgent via stdio)
 python main.py
 ```

+> **Provider interchangeability:** The MCP server lists `OPENAI_API_KEY` in its `.env.example`, but the main pipeline uses Groq (OpenAI-compatible endpoint).
+Because both providers share the same chat-completion API format, swapping between them requires only changing the base URL and key — no code changes.
+The same principle applies to the search/extract backends (Firecrawl, Tavily) used by the server.

 ## Data and knowledge bases
 - Prebuilt Qdrant collections live under `./Data/knowledge_base/qdrant_db*`.
 The retriever uses a local, file-backed Qdrant client (`QdrantClient(path=...)`), so no external DB server is required.